Hellebores (commonly known as Winter Roses) are herbaceous perennial plants. They mostly originate in inland regions of central and southern Europe.

 A summary of the Helleborus species (2):

 Several of the different Helleborus species will hybridise with each other.
-In addition to H. argutifolius and H. lividus crossing to form H. x sternii, H. niger will hybridise with these two species and their hybrid.
+H. argutifolius and H. lividus are closely related and will hybridise to give the fertile hybrid H. x sternii.
+H. niger will hybridise with these two species and their hybrid, giving rise to the infertile interspecific crosses H. x nigercors (hybrid with H. argutifolius), H. x ballardiae (H. lividus) and H. x ericsmithii (H. x sternii).
+Helleborus niger will also hybridise with H. thibetanus and H. vesicarius.
 All of the Hellebore species in the Helleborastrum section will hybridise readily.

-- H. x hybridus.
+Helleborus x hybridus are the most commonly found Hellebores in the garden.
 For years labelled incorrectly as ‘H. orientalis’ or ‘H. orientalis hybrids’.
-As it is now recognised that several different species have been involved in the development of these garden origin hybrids, H. x hybridus is now recognised as the correct name (3).
+As it is now recognised that several different acaulescent species have been involved in the development of these garden origin hybrids over the past 200 years, H. x hybridus is now recognised as the correct name (3).